rgflowopen/rg-flow/README.md

 # Running experiments

 `main.py` is the code for training the network.
-All adjustable arguments are stored in `args.py`, together with their default values when we were training on the CelebA datset.
+All adjustable arguments are stored in `args.py`, together with their default values when we were training on the CelebA dataset.
 They can be displayed via `python main.py --help`:

 ```
 usage: main.py [-h] [--data {celeba32,celeba64,mnist32,cifar10,chair600}] [--data_path DATA_PATH]